-Before you get your hopes up, I have to tell you that sadly, in light of the obtaining fluids locally is not as easy as it used to be, and the all over the place these days, but the current (August 2017) going rate for most people appears to be around US$35-120 a case.
+Before you get your hopes up, I have to tell you that sadly, in light of the obtaining fluids locally is not as easy as it used to be.
+The cheapest all over the place these days, and the current going rate for most people appears to be around US$35-120 a case.
 This is still